 There are more Christians in South Korea (the Republic of Korea) than in other asian countries such as China and Japan, so Christmas is celebrated more widely.
 Christians make up about 25-30% of the population; with about 15% of people being Buddhist and 56% of people not having a faith or religion.
 (The Philippines is the Asian country with the most Christians).

-Unlike Japan, Christmas is an official public holiday - so some people have the day off work and school (although for some people it's just another working day or day at school)!
+Unlike Japan, Christmas is an official public holiday - so people have the day off work and school!
 But they go back on the 26th (Boxing Day).
 There's a longer official winter break in the New Year.

 Churches are decorated with lights and many have a bright red neon cross on top (all the year!) so that goes very well with the Christmas lights!
 Most churches will have a service on Christmas day.
 Going to Church for Christmas is becoming more popular, even among non Christians.

 Department stores put on big displays of decorations.
 There's also an amazing display of lights in the capital city, Seoul.
 The lights are all over the city centre including the bridges over the Han River.

 Some people (especially Christians and westerners who live in South Korea) will have decorations at home including a Christmas tree.